dougeby/IntuneDocs/intune-user-help/enroll-your-w81-or-rt81-windows.md

 # How to enroll your Windows 8.1 or Windows RT 8.1 device in Intune

 If your company or school uses Microsoft Intune, you can enroll your devices to get access to company email, files, and other resources.
 When you enroll your devices, your organization can keep corporate data secure.
-To learn more about enrollment, see [What happens if you install the Company Portal app and enroll your device in Intune?](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md) and [What your IT administrator can and can't see on your device](what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md).
+To learn more about enrollment, see [What happens if you install the Company Portal app and enroll your device in Intune?](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md) and [What your company support can and can't see on your device](what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md).

 To enroll your Windows 8.1 or Windows RT 8.1 device: